 I grew up in Toronto, Ontario, and have always lived in one or another city in the general area.
 I received a philosophy degree from Trent University, in Peterbourough.
 My fields of interest within that discipline involved studies in perception, social and cultural interaction, and pedagogical methodologies.
 My major influences were drawn from Eastern and non-classical bodies of thought, as well as from concepts found within the science fiction and fantasy genres.

 Outside of those studies, I pursued a long-time fascination with computers, along with creative writing and film production.
 Also during that time, I was one of the founding Schools and Universities co-chairs of the Toronto Free-Net, had some additional involvement with SchoolNet, and was an active volunteer who helped develop and QA Mozilla’s SeaMonkey web browser.
-(If you navigate to the URL about:credits in either SeaMonkey or Firefox you will see my name listed.)
+(If you navigate to https://www.mozilla.org/credits/ you will see my name listed.)